DreamOfTheRedChamber/system-design-interviews/README.md

 <!-- /MarkdownTOC -->

-# Intermediate System Design
+# System design Interview
 ## Goal
+### Intermediate tutorial
-* There are so many great system design tutorials for beginners in the market.
+* There are so many great system design tutorials for beginners in the market:
   * [Grokking the system design interview](https://www.educative.io/courses/grokking-the-system-design-interview)
   * [System design primer](https://github.com/donnemartin/system-design-primer)
   * [System Design Interview](https://www.amazon.com/System-Design-Interview-insiders-Second/dp/B08CMF2CQF/ref=sr_1_1?dchild=1&keywords=system+design&qid=1619578081&sr=8-1)
   * [System design repo](https://github.com/checkcheckzz/system-design-interview)
-* The goal of this repo is to
-  * Record my learning journey for software architecture.
-  * And it serves as an intermediate level tutorial for system design, being more logical and precise.
+* I want to learn it in an intermediate tutorial which lasts beyond interviews and actually helps me to discover my interests in this field.

+### Graph heavy tutorial
+* I am a visual learner and there is already so much information overload on people's head.
+I want to use as many graphs instead of lengthy text to take the load off people's head.

 ## References
 * The summary inside this repo are the result of learning from the following materials:
-  * Text:
+  * Blogs (paid and free):
     * [Manning publications (super good graph illustration)](https://www.manning.com/)
     * Medium blogs:
       * https://kousiknath.medium.com/